Lenar Whitney

+defeated by Gena Gore.
+Whitney lost her bid for a second term in the runoff election held on November 21, 2015.
+A year earlier, she had been an unsuccessful candidate in the nonpartisan blanket primary for Louisiana's 6th congressional district seat.

 Background

 Whitney graduated from Vandebilt Catholic High School in Houma and obtained an associate degree in business from Nicholls State University in Thibodaux, Louisiana.
 Since she was sixteen, she has operated a small business.
 She claims to have sales experience in oil field fabrication, repair and maintenance, and the media and telecommunications.
 Her husband, Lee Whitney, operates Whitney Signs Company in Houma.
 He was reared in Houma and Upper Caillou and established a lifelong friendship with the politically connected Chabert family.
 Whitney traces her family tree on the Ledet and Boquet side directly to the Bourg/Montegut's families.
 Whitney has two children, both graduates of Louisiana State University in Baton Rouge.

 Political career

 In 2011, Whitney won the right to succeed the term-limited Democrat Damon Baldone by defeating fellow Republican Billy Hebert, a member of the Terrebonne Parish Council, 3,709 (59 percent) to 2,552 (41 percent).
 District 53 encompasses the Oakshire, Broadmoor, Park Avenue, Bayou Blue, Cocodrie, Montegut, Bourg, and Pointe-aux-Chenes sections of Houma, the parish seat of Terrebonne Parish.
 Whitney is the first woman to represent Terrebonne in the legislature and the first Republican to hold the District 53 seat.
 On September 19, 2014, Whitney received the "Outstanding Family Advocate Award" from the Louisiana Family Forum.

 Whitney ran in the November 4, 2014, nonpartisan blanket primary for Louisiana's 6th congressional district, being vacated by the physician Bill Cassidy, who was instead challenging Mary Landrieu for the United States Senate.
 Four of her intraparty opponents were Garret Graves, Trey Thomas, Paul Dietzel, II, grandson of a Louisiana State University football coach and athletic director, and attorney Dan Claitor of Baton Rouge, who in 2009 succeeded Cassidy in the Louisiana State Senate.
 A Democratic candidate in the running, former Governor Edwin Edwards, led the field in the primary and faces a December 6 runoff election with the second-place candidate, Garret Graves.
 Whitney finished a distant fifth with 19,146 votes (7.4 percent) of the ballots cast.